approov/quickstart-react-native/SECRETS-PROTECTION.md

 # Secrets Protection
 You should use this option if you wish to protect access to 3rd party or managed APIs where you are not able to add an Approov token check to the backend.
 This allows client secrets, or API keys, used for access to be protected with Approov.
 Rather than build secrets into an app where they might be reverse engineered, they are only provided at runtime by Approov for apps that pass attestation.
 This substantially improves your protection and prevents these secrets being abused by attackers.
-Where you are able to modify the backend we recommend you use API Protection for further enchanced flexibility and security.
+Where you are able to modify the backend we recommend you use API Protection for further enhanced flexibility and security.

 This quickstart provides straightforward implementation if the secret is currently supplied in a request header to the API.
 The package is able to automatically rewrite headers or query parameters as the requests are being made, to automatically substitute in the secret, but only if the app has passed the Approov attestation checks.
 If the app fails its checks then you can add a custom [rejection](#handling-rejections) handler.

 These additional steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.

 ## ENABLING MANAGED TRUST ROOTS
 Client secrets or API keys also need to be protected in transit.
-For 3rd party APIs you should not pin against their certificates since you are not in control of when they might changed.
+For 3rd party APIs you should not pin against their certificates since you are not in control of when they might be changed.
 Instead the [Managed Trust Roots](https://approov.io/docs/latest/approov-usage-documentation/#managed-trust-roots) feature can be used to protect TLS.

 Ensure managed trust roots are enabled using: